 As Director of Khulna, Bangladesh, Bible College, Mike divides his year between Asia and the U.S. He campaigns in Bangladesh and Nepal.
-In May 2003 he spoke on the first annual Bible Lectures of the School of Biblical Studies in Jos, Nigeria.
+Mike spoke at the 2003 and 2005 Bible Lectures of the School of Biblical Studies in Jos, Nigeria.

 Mike jots down Field Notes on Saturdays.

-Mike has been married 24+ years to Molly Lanore Claiborne of Dalton, Ga.
-They have two daughters, Bethany (19) and Kathryn (16), and a cat, Lucky (8).
-The family resides in Hattiesburg, Miss., where he serves with the Kensington Woods congregation.
+Mike has been married 30+ years to Molly Lanore Claiborne of Dalton, Ga.
+They have two daughters, Bethany Noles (25) and Kathryn (21).
+Mike and Lanore reside in Hattiesburg, Miss., where Mike has served with the Kensington Woods congregation since 2008.

-Paula, her husband John and their five children worship with the church in Calvert City, Ky.
+Paula and her husband John worship with the church in Calvert City, Ky.
 A mother of five, she teaches Bible class and works with her congregation’s bus ministry.
 She has compiled three books, Once Upon a Bible Class (available from 21st Century Christian), A Sunday Afternoon with the Preachers’ Wives, and A Common Bond.
-She enjoys sewing, writing, speaking and encouraging Christian women to live more meaningful lives for Christ.
+She enjoys sewing, writing, speaking and encouraging Christians to live more meaningful lives for Christ.
 Paula’s father, grandfather, uncles, and brother are Gospel preachers.

-Paula offers up An Encouraging Word on Thursdays.
+Paula offers up An Encouraging Word on Fridays.

 J. Randal Matheny

 Randal plants churches in Sao Jose dos Campos and the Paraiba Valley region of Brazil.
 He writes and publishes material in Portuguese for evangelism and edification.